American Express Aeroplan Business Reserve Card

 The American Express Aeroplan Business Reserve Card generally offers one of the highest signup bonus of all Aeroplan co-branded credit cards, with an annual fee and spending requirements to match.

-However, for those who can reach the monthly spend requirement, it’s a great choice for its large signup bonus, and a blend of premium perks from both Air Canada and American Express.
+For business owners, it’s a great choice for its large signup bonus, increased baseline earning rate, and a blend of premium perks from both Air Canada and American Express.

 Bonuses & Fees

-As American Express’s high-end Aeroplan co-branded credit card for small business owners, the American Express Aeroplan Business Reserve Card currently offers 95,000 Aeroplan points as part of its welcome offer via a referral link.
+As American Express’s high-end Aeroplan co-branded credit card for small business owners, the American Express Aeroplan Business Reserve Card currently offers 95,000 Aeroplan points as part of its welcome offer.

 The bonus is distributed as follows: